-Attacks that combine the use of small and large payloads have become increasingly common since we first reported them in the spread their odds by trying to both clog network pipes and bring down network switches.
+Attacks that combine the use of small and large payloads have become increasingly common since we first reported them in the last months of 2015.
+These tactics enable attackers to spread their odds by trying to both clog network pipes and bring down network switches.

 Closer inspection of the two payload types revealed several curious facts about their content.